edufeed/edufeed/README.md

 ### Viewing Logs

+You can view the logs the following ways:

+* On the tablet, go to the admin console and either download or view the logs (warning: viewing them directly on the tablet might freeze the app if there's too many logs to display)
+* On the server, run the command `node scripts/view_logs.js geza` (substituting `geza` with the username you want to view log analysis results for)
-Visit COUCHROOT/_utils/ and log in with same username/password credentials you signed up with.
+* Visit http://localhost:5984/_utils/ (or wherever the couchdb is hosted) and log in with same username/password credentials you signed up with.
 The logs will be in the database logs_USERNAME.

 ## Sample Feed Items